pomerium/documentation/content/docs/enterprise/reference/configure.md

 The **Settings** section holds global settings that affect how the Pomerium Enterprise Console runs, logs, and communicates.
 Values set here are applied globally, except for settings documented to override global options.

+Some options may be unset by default.
+These settings use the values set in Pomerium Core, unless overridden in the console.

 ### Global

 #### Debug